powerwolf543/DuplicateFinder/README.md

 [![SwiftPM Compatible](https://img.shields.io/badge/SwiftPM-compatible-4BC51D.svg?style=flat)](https://github.com/apple/swift-package-manager)

-# CheckDuplicateFileName
+# FindDuplicateFileName

 ![2016-10-20 5 31 10](https://cloud.githubusercontent.com/assets/16394562/19554488/6ca84680-96eb-11e6-899b-1bd5dd29f39a.png)

-CheckDuplicateFileName is a MacOS Application that is written by Swift.
+FindDuplicateFileName is a MacOS Application that is written by Swift.
-It's a useful tool that will help you to check for duplicate file in folder.
+It's a useful tool that would help you to find the duplicate files in the specific folder.

 - [Requirements](#Requirements)
 - [Author](#Author)